IOT-DSA/dslink-dart-storage/README.md

 ## Concepts

-If you want to think in terms of JSON, the storage system thinks in terms of a map of a string to a map a string and a value.
+If you want to think in terms of JSON, the storage system is a map of a string to a map a string and a value.
 Confused?
 Take a look:

 ```json
 {